The Tidal Torque Theory Revisited: II. Rotational Halo Properties: Specific AM Profile

 \section{Specific AM Profile}

-The spatial distribution of the specific AM inside accreting halos readily follows from the mass and AM growths derived in Sections \ref{CUSP} and \ref{linear}, respectively, and the fact that these objects grow inside-out, keeping the AM aligned.
+The inner specific AM of halos inside radius $r$ or the mass $M\equiv M(r)$ readily follows from their mass and AM growths derived in Sections \ref{CUSP} and \ref{linear}, respectively, and the fact that, in pure accretion, these objects grow inside-out, keeping the AM aligned.